amylclough/Solubility_ML_AC/README.md

 ## Data Availability

-- Core datasets (AqSolDB, ESOL) are publicly available and referenced in the code.
+- Core datasets (AqSolDB, AqSolDBc, thermodyanmic) are publicly available and referenced in the code.
+Downloadable from the orginal papers:
+  M. C. Sorkun, A. Khetan and S. Er, Sci Data, 2019, 6, 143
+  P. Llompart, C. Minoletti, S. Baybekov et al., Scientific Data, 2024, 11, 303
+  E. Al Ibrahim, N. Morgan, S. Müller, S. Motati and W. Green, Accurately predicting solubility curves via a thermodynamic cycle, machine learning,    and solvent ensembles, ChemRxiv Preprint, Preprint.
+Not peer-reviewed, 2025 (since published but data was taken at time from this version)
 - DrugBank structure links (`structure_links.csv`) can be obtained from DrugBank but are not distributed here due to licensing.
 The prediction tool functions without it but cannot provide compound names.
-- PSDI data: https://www.psdi.ac.uk/ - [to be copied in] - access
+- PChProp data: For information and access to either version of the PChProp data contact Dr. Matthew Partridge or Prof. Jeremy Frey data collection.
+  Further information can be found: M. Partridge and J. Frey, Physical Chemistry Properties Data Collection, Zenodo, 2025